Pepsit0/Pepsit0/README.md

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/main/assets/coding.gif?raw=true" width="408" height="318" />

 Hello!
 I am a third-year Computer Science student.
 During high school, I majored in math and English and now have knowledge of programming languages such as C++, C#, Java, and SQL databases.
 When I am not studying, I enjoy discovering new things and expanding my knowledge.
-I am strongly motivated and ambitious to achieve all of my goals.
+I am strongly motivated to achieve all of my goals.
 You can check out some of my projects and follow my journey as a young Software Engineer. 👨🏻‍🎓

 I hope you are having a nice day!